-SMARTPLY EUROPE DAC cannot be held responsible for damages arising from non-adherence to these recommendations, or product failures resulting from inadequate

-In order to provide comprehensive guidance for the correct use of SMARTPLY OSB products, this technical datasheet makes reference to relevan: BS and EN standards.
+SMARTPLY EUROPE DAC cannot be held responsible for damages arising from non-adherence to these recommendations, or product failures resulting from inadequate structural design or misuse of this product the correct use of SMARTPLY OSB products, this technical datasheet makes reference to relevant BS and EN standards.
 SMARTPLY EUROPE DAC cannot be held responsible for claims arising from the use of any information that has been extracted from such sources.